QuantEcon/lecture-python-intro/lectures/eigen_II.md

 In other words, if $\varepsilon$ is a left eigenvector of matrix A, then $A^T \varepsilon = \lambda \varepsilon$, where $\lambda$ is the eigenvalue associated with the left eigenvector $v$.

-This hints on how to compute left eigenvectors
+This hints at how to compute left eigenvectors

 ```{code-cell} ipython3
 # Define a sample matrix